Ernestins/razorCMS/README.md

 1. Download full version.
 2. Unpack.
 3. Upload the unpacked files.
 (Ensuring you select the *.htaccess* file too.)
+4. Ensure you have permission to create folders on root, storage will try yo be created, if it cannot be, you will need to do manually or sort permissions (suphp).
-4. Using your web browser, navigate to the location you installed **razorCMS**.
+5. Using your web browser, navigate to the location you installed **razorCMS**.
-5. Append "**/login**" to the end of the URL.
+6. Append "**/login**" to the end of the URL.
 (Without the quotes.)
-6. Login in with the following default credentials:
+7. Login in with the following default credentials:
   - *Username/email*: **`razorcms@razorcms.co.uk`**
   -	   *Password*: **`password`**
-7. Once logged in, click the **Dashboard Icon** to bring up the **Administration Overlay**.
+8. Once logged in, click the **Dashboard Icon** to bring up the **Administration Overlay**.
 (Top left circular icon that looks like a *bullseye*.)
-8. Click on profile, change the default username, and password, save the changes, and wait to be logged out.
+9. Click on profile, change the default username, and password, save the changes, and wait to be logged out.

 Installation is now complete, you may now log in using the new credentials in the same manner you did above.